MolBIFFM/diana/README.md

 }
 ```
 The procedure to correct p-values for testing testing multiple Gene Ontology
-terms or Reactome pathways with respect to the false discovery or family-wise
+terms or Reactome pathways.
-error rate.
 The default setting is `"Benjamini-Yekutieli"`.
-Available settings
-are `"Benjamini-Hochberg"`, `"Benjamini-Yekutieli"`, `"Holm"` and `"Hommel"`.
+Available settings are `"Benjamini-Hochberg"`, `"Benjamini-Yekutieli"`, `"Holm"`
+and `"Hommel"`.

 ```json
 {